 The goal of our previous work, Applied Predictive Modeling, was to elucidate a framework for constructing models that generate accurate predictions for future, yet-to-be-seen data.
 This framework includes pre-processing the data, splitting the data into training and testing sets, selecting an approach for identifying optimal tuning parameters, building models, and estimating predictive performance.
 This approach protects from overfitting to the training data and helps models to identify truly predictive patterns that are generalizable to future data, thus enabling good predictions for that data.
 Authors and modelers have successfully used this framework to derive models that have won Kaggle competitions (Raimondi 2010), have been implemented in diagnostic tools (Jahani and Mahdavi 2016,Luo (2016)), are being used as the backbone of investment algorithms (Stanković, Marković, and Stojanović 2015), and are being used as a screening tool to assess the safety of new pharmaceutical products (Thomson et al. 2011).

 Despite our attempts to follow these good practices, we are sometimes frustrated to find that the best models have less-than-anticipated, below useful predictive performance.
-This lack of performance may be due to a simple to explain, but difficult to pinpoint cause: the expert guided, relevant predictors that we collected are not in a form which models can adequately uncover the essential predictive information for the response.
+This lack of performance may be due to a simple to explain, but difficult to pinpoint, cause: relevant predictors that were collected are represented in a way that models have trouble achieving good performance.
 Key relationships that are not directly available as predictors may be between the response and:

 - a transformation of a predictor,